VHIzq/Meditation-App/README.md

 # Meditation App
- A minimalist & smooth app to relax us with sound an motion background
+ A minimalist & smooth app to relax us with sound and motion background